phreed/ammo-transmogrifier/docs/README.txt

 Description
 -----------

 The Dash application (formerly QuickReports) allows the end-user to quickly create spotreport-like notices with attached media and broadcast them to other users via a subscription mechanism in the AMMO infrastructure.

+The primary purpose of this project is to illustrate the proper use of the Ammo middleware.

 Installation
 ------------

-Please see the script install-reg-apks.sh located in Dropbox/Streak Config Files/Vanderbilt.
-Run the script from that location to install all Vanderbilt AMMO apps on a connected Android device.
+The install can be performed using maven from the top level directory. mvn install;
+mvn --projects dash android:deploy

 Usage
 -----
 	Prerequisites
 	------------------------
-	Before using this appplication, please make
+	Before using this application, please make
 	sure that the AmmoCore is started and is connected to the Gateway service.
-Please see README in the "Vanderbilt Core" directory.
+Please see README.

 	Starting Dash